monsonjeremy/Surfline-Project/README.md

 I've implemented the authentication using Bcrypt and express-sessions.
 I thought about using a drop in library like Passport or OAuth but I felt it added unecessary boilerplate and complexity considering this wasn't really the goal of the application.

-##### Removing favorites

-Although this was also not in the requirements this felt like a feature that just made sense.
-I felt that not adding this would just be cheaping out, and therefore a feature was born.

 ##### React Component/Container pattern

 The component/container pattern that I used in this project was a pattern for components and containers that I had seen different places and wanted to try.
 Essentially all the logic and store connection happens in the container and the component is sort of a dummy view that just renders the HTML and handles conditional renders.
 This was my first time using this pattern and I ended up really liking it and would use it again.
 It does have a little more boilerplate, but I do like having the seperation of concerns and being able to centralize similar logic.